Assisted delivery with forceps

 You will be given medicine to block pain.
 This may be an epidural block or a numbing medicine placed in the vagina.

-The plastic cup will be placed on the baby's head.
+The forceps will be carefully placed on the baby's head.
 Then, during a contraction, you will be asked to push again.
 At the same time, the doctor will gently pull to help deliver your baby.

 After the doctor delivers the baby's head, you will push the baby the rest of the way out.
 After delivery, you can hold your baby on your tummy if he or she is doing well.